Estimation of control area in badminton doubles with pose information from top and back view drone videos: Related work

 Visual analytics has developed rapidly and is widely used in various sports \cite{article,perin2018state}.
 In soccer, the Time-to-intercept method is used to calculate a pitch control function that quantifies and visualizes the regions of the pitch controlled by each team \cite{spearman2017physics}.
 Another approach uses a generative model for multi-agent trajectory data and visualizes the predicted trajectory of players in both soccer and basketball \cite{yeh2019diverse}.

 Other game analysis methods use non-sports-specific visualizations.
 One of these visualizations is the heatmap, which visualizes the most frequent locations of game events by density.
-Recent work has proposed a deep learning architecture to estimate the full probability surfaces of potential passes in soccer \cite{fernandez2021soccermap}.
+In the study conducted by Fernandez et al. \cite{fernandez2021soccermap}, a deep learning architecture was proposed to estimate the probability surfaces of potential passes in soccer, which is closely related to our research.
+However, a crucial aspect that was overlooked in their study is the impact of player poses on the probability maps.
 SnapShot \cite{pileggi2012snapshot} introduced a specific type of heatmap called radial heatmap to display shot data in ice hockey, while CourtVision \cite{goldsberry2012courtvision} quantifies and visualizes the shooting range of players in basketball.
 Another commonly used visualization method is the flow graph, where the nodes' size shows each player's role, and the links show the connections between them \cite{perin2013soccerstories}.
 Besides, the glyph-based visualization method has also been applied to sports.
 For example, MatchPad \cite{legg2012matchpad} adopts a glyph-based visual design to analyze the performances of players during rugby games.
 All these works demonstrate the need, impact, and potential of visual analytics in sports.